-The question may come into our mind that why developers and programmers choose Linux distros over any other OS available in the market for developing the program.
-The answer to this query is that Linux provides a stable environment, customizable features, keep safe from malicious attack, offers top graded security and much more.
+The question may come into our mind that developers and programmers choose Linux distros over any other OS available in the market to develop the program.
+The answer to this query is that Linux provides a stable environment, customizable features, keeps safe from malicious attack, offers top graded security, and much more.
 Moreover, Linux distros are open source and come free of cost that helps the developer to make their working environment as per their need.
-There are many best Linux distros for developers and programmers available in the market, but here I will make a short list of best 5 Linux distros which are being adored by the dev community.
+There are many best Linux distros for developers and programmers available in the market.
+Still, here I will make a shortlist of the best 5 Linux distros adored by the dev community.

 Best Linux Distros for Developers

-Here I will show you the top best 5 Linux Distros for developers which offers lots of features for the dev community and programmers so that they can accomplish the task without any hassle.
-Moreover, as all those distros come free of cost and open source, thus it’s liked by a wide range of users.
+Here I will show you the top best 5 Linux Distros for developers, which offers lots of features for the dev community and programmers to accomplish the task without any hassle.
+Moreover, as all those distros come free of cost and open source, it’s liked by a wide range of users.
 Now it’s time to start with the countdown.
 Let’s have a look at number 5.

 CentOS is a rock-solid Linux distro based on Fedora and RHEL.
 It’s a community version of Redhat without any price tag or official support but with long-term community support.
-As it’s compiled from RedHat sources, most of the software, which is made for RHEL, can be run on CentOS.
-This is a must-have OS for those who want to run the working workstation on Desktop.
+As it’s compiled from RedHat sources, most of the software made for RHEL can be run on CentOS.
+This is a must-have OS for those who want to run the working workstation on a Desktop.

-- Installation and setup process is easy as like Fedora.
+- The installation and setup process is easy as like Fedora.

 - Uses both Redhat and CentOS software repositories.

 - Highly stable for developing any programs.

 If you have set your mind to use a particular and personalized Linux distro based on your CPU architecture, then you must give Gentoo a try.
 Here you have to make a whole new operating system from scratch and sources.
 And you are reminded to invest a lot of time and patience to get a robust, stable, flexible, and highly customizable system for your program and server development.